Quantifying intrinsic causal contributions via structure preserving interventions: DEFINING ICC

-To quantify the contribution of each ancestor to some target node $X_n$ of interest (which is assumed to have no descendants without loss of generality), we recursively insert structural equations \eqref{eq:fj} into each other and write $X_n$ entirely in terms of the unobserved noise variables:\footnote{Note that writing some target variable in terms of all upstream noise terms is a general approach in various types of attribution analysis.
-It has also been used for root cause analysis of outliers \citep{root_cause_analysis}.}

-Note that we do not introduce further assumptions regarding $F_n$, i.e. we allow arbitrary FCMs and do not limit it to a specific form such as additive noise models.
-Now we can think of $X_n$ being the effect of the {\it independent} causes $N_1,\dots,N_n$.
+To quantify the contribution of each ancestor to some target node $X_n$ of interest (which is assumed to have no descendants without loss of generality), we recursively insert structural equations \eqref{eq:fj} into each other and write $X_n$ entirely in terms of the unobserved noise variables: Now we can think of $X_n$ as being the effect of the {\it independent} causes\footnote{Writing each node in terms of independent noise variables is also possible for some cyclic causal models, to which we could easily generalize ICC \citep{Bongers2021}.} $N_1,\dots,N_n$.
+Note that we do not introduce further assumptions regarding $F_n$, i.e. we allow arbitrary SCMs and do not limit it to a specific form such as additive noise models.
+While this resolution coincides with the root cause analysis of outliers by \citet{root_cause_analysis} and also with backtracking counterfactuals by \citet{backtracking}, ICC does not require the assumption of {\it invertible} SCMs, that is, we do not need to be able to reconstruct the {\it values} of the noise from observed variables for single observations, we only need to know their distribution.
+This is because ICC is not about contributions to single events.

-\subsection{Quantifying Conditional Reduction of Uncertainty}
+\subsection{Quantifying conditional reduction of uncertainty}

-We now want to quantify the reduced uncertainty in $X_n$ after knowing $N_j$: \begin{Definition}[intrinsic causal contribution (ICC)] Let $F_n$ as in \eqref{eq:F} express $X_n$ in terms of all noise variables $(N_1,\dots,N_n)=:\bN$.
-Then the ICC of node $X_j$, given some subset $T\subset \{1,\dots,n\}$, is defined by
+Next we quantify the reduction of uncertainty in $X_n$ caused by a hypothetical adjustment of $N_j$ (which coincides with usual conditioning due to exogeneity). \begin{Definition}[intrinsic causal contribution (ICC)] Let $F_n$ as in \eqref{eq:F} express $X_n$ in terms of all noise variables $(N_1,\dots,N_n)=:\bN$.
+Then the ICC of node $X_j$ (with $j=1,\dots,n$), given some additional adjustment set $T\subset \{1,\dots,n\}$, is defined by